 Oil rig count decreased

-Last week, the oil rig count decreased in many of the major resource shales, including the Permian and Williston Basin.
-In the next part of this series, we’ll discuss the Permian Basin rig count in more detail.
+Among the major resource shales, the main reductions last week occurred in the Permian Basin, located in Western Texas and Southern New Mexico, where the rig count declined by three.
+In part four of this series, we’ll discuss the Permian Basin rig count in more detail.

-In the “other basins” rig category, the crude oil rig count also decreased by ten last week.
-The rigs in “other basins” are those in smaller basins or rigs that don’t fall within a specific geographic basin.
+In the “other basins” rig category, the crude oil rig count also decreased by three last week.
+The rigs in “other basins” are those in smaller basins, or rigs that don’t fall within a specific geographic basin.

-The crude oil rig count fell by 963, or 60%, since hitting 1,609 rigs on October 10, 2014.
-That week, the crude oil rig count was at its highest level since July 1987, according to Baker Hughes’ records.
-Lower activity in the oil rich Permian Basin in West Texas drove most of the decline since October last year.
+The crude oil rig count has fallen by 949, or 59%, since hitting 1,609 rigs on October 10, 2014.
+That week, the crude oil rig count was at its highest since July 1987, according to Baker Hughes’s records.

 Producers are at risk

 The price of crude oil has fallen sharply since June of last year, and remains on the lower side.
 When oil prices fell for a sustained period, oil producers, including Whiting Petroleum (WLL), Denbury Resources (DNR), Cenovus Energy (CVE), Laredo Petroleum (LPI), and Marathon Oil (MRO) have to cut rigs in operation to reduce costs.
 Marathon Oil accounts for 1.3% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).

 Activity in the oil-rich Permian Basin in West Texas drove most of the decline last week.